TCFD

 Emergency Risk Management Structure

-For incidents that fall outside the scope of existing risk management organizations and require a coordinated interdepartmental response, the executive officer in charge of risk management will consult with the president, establish an emergency response taskforce, and appoint a general manager for this taskforce.
+For incidents that fall outside the scope of existing risk management organizations and require a coordinated interdepartmental response, the executive officer in charge of risk management consults with the representative director, establishes an emergency response taskforce, and appoints a general manager for this taskforce.

 Strategy